What is health literacy? Definition and resources

 What is health literacy?

 As of 2020, health literacy has been defined as a person’s ability to find, understand, and use information and services to inform health-related decisions and actions for themselves and others.
-While the internet has made health information more prominent, accessing accurate sources and understanding the content is vital to health literacy.
+While the internet has made health information more well known, accessing accurate sources and easily understanding the content found online is important to improving health literacy.

 Why is health literacy important?